d3rp/clima/README.md

 Should work for linux, macos and windows.

 More examples in the [examples directory](examples) with printouts of the defined subcommands and helps.

+### Post init hook

+In some occasions it's useful to deduce specific defaults from the given parameters e.g. in a cross platform build allowing only minimal cli arguments.
+For those cases there's an `post_init` hook in which the fields can be refered to as in a typical class, but that still allows validation and type casting etc.:

+    class SoAdvanced(Schema):
+        platform: str = 'win'  # a description
+        bin_path: pathlib.Path = ''  # x description

+        def post_init(self, *args):
+            if self.platform = 'win':
+                self.bin_path = 'c:/Users/foo/bar'
+            else:
+                self.bin_path = '/Users/mac/sth'

 ### Testing the examples